Vet Tech Requirements

 Veterinary technicians are often confused with veterinary technologists.
-While both occupations share some of the same job responsibilities, a veterinary technician requires less education.
+While these occupations share some of the same job responsibilities and they work under a veterinarian to test animals and diagnose illnesses and injuries, a veterinary technician requires less education.
 A typical degree program completed by a veterinary technician lasts for two years and is accredited by the American Veterinary Medical Association (AVMA).
-Licensing, certification and registration requirements for vet technicians vary by state.
+Vet tech certification, licensing, and registration requirements vary by state.

-A 2-year associate's degree in veterinary technology equips students with the knowledge and skills necessary to work as veterinary technicians.
-Alternately, an associate's degree program for animal science may offer veterinary technology as an area of emphasis.
-Practical training is often offered as part of a degree program in veterinary technology.
-Graduates are prepared to move directly into assistant positions at animal hospitals, veterinary practices and similar settings.
-They are also qualified to enroll in an advanced 4-year bachelor's degree program for animal science or pre-veterinary studies.
+How long does it take to become a vet tech?
+A two-year associate's degree in veterinary technology equips students with the knowledge and skills necessary to work as veterinary technicians.
+Alternatively, an associate's degree program in animal science may offer veterinary technology as an area of emphasis.

 Associate of Applied Science in Veterinary Technology

 Some community colleges require that applicants have at least 16-20 hours of observation in a veterinary hospital in addition to a high school diploma before they enroll in an associate's degree program for veterinary technology.
 Students then complete a majority of courses in the core field of study.
 Veterinary technology topics include animal pharmacology, animal behavior, clinical practices, animal diseases, and veterinary hospital management.

 Communication skills are often emphasized so that prospective veterinary technicians can connect with pet owners and work efficiently with veterinarians.
 However, some classes are needed to satisfy general education requirements in the humanities as well as the basic sciences.
 Once students have earned their associate's degree, they might be ready to sit for national and state examinations administered by the state veterinary medical board.